oskude/vagrant-archmini/readme.md

 ```
 $ make test
 ```
+You can find the installation log in `/install.log`.
 Logout from the box to tear it down.